-The Fora Credit Facility Agreement is a revolving credit agreement between Fora Credit, the lenders from time to time party thereto as senior lenders and/or junior lenders, and CWB Maximum Financial Inc., as agent for the lenders and was entered into on November 11, 2022.
-The Fora Credit facility provides for (i) a Canadian dollar loan facility up to a maximum of CAD \$18 million, at an interest rate of prime plus the applicable margin, and (ii) a US dollar loan facility up to a maximum amount of \$5.8 million, at an interest rate of SOFR plus 10.75%, available at an advance rate of up to 85%.
-The Fora Credit facility matures on November 30, 2025 and is subject to certain financial and nonfinancial covenants.
-The Fora Credit facility provides for a standby fee of 0.50% on undrawn amounts.
-Please refer to the Company's MD&A dated March 22, 2023.
+The Fora Credit Facility Agreement is a revolving credit agreement between Fora, the lenders from time to time party thereto as senior lenders and/or junior lenders, and CWB Maximum Financial Inc., as agent for the lenders and was entered into on November 11, 2022.
+The Fora Credit Facility provides for (i) a Canadian dollar loan facility up to a maximum of CAD \$18 million, at an interest rate of prime plus the applicable margin, and (ii) a US dollar loan facility up to a maximum amount of \$5.8 million, at an interest rate of SOFR plus 10.75%, available at an advance rate of up to 85%.
+The Fora Credit Facility matures on May 31, 2026 and is subject to certain financial and non-financial covenants.
+The Fora Credit Facility provides for a standby fee of 0.50% on undrawn amounts.
+The Fora Credit Facility was amended on September 26, 2023 to include the definition of Advance Rate and extend the maturity date.